 I don't want to spend this whole post complaining though.
 I want to celebrate a good nickname.
 Make that a great nickname.
 Mudcat!

 That nickname belonged to Jim Grant, a pitcher from 1958-71.
 The story goes that early in his career, Grant was rooming with Larry Doby, his childhood idol.
-Doby named him 'Mudcat', saying that
+Doby named him 'Mudcat', saying that Grant was "ugly as a Mississippi mudcat".

 Now that is a great story to go with a great nickname.
 Grant got his nickname from a Hall of Famer!